Find Multiple Sources For Coupons

 Make your buck go farther by taking advantage of the many sources that provide coupons.
 Your first resource is the Sunday paper.
 Many people have cut back on newspaper subscriptions in recent years, preferring to get news online.
 As a result many newspaper companies have new subscriber specials and have a Sunday paper only subscription program.
 The Sunday paper is a major source for getting coupons on everyday products.

 Printing out coupons online has become a very popular source for coupons in the last few years.
 Website like Coupons.com let you search through a database of coupons and select the ones that you want to print.
 These often are similar to the coupons available in the newspaper allowing you to save more money on your favorite products.
 In addition to these coupon databases, many companies offer printable coupons on their websites.
-For example, if you are a loyal buyer of a certain ice cream brand visit the company’s website and see if they offer any coupons.
+For example, if you want to buy a certain ice cream brand, visit the company’s website and see if they offer any coupons.

 Other coupons can be found on packages in the store, or placed in dispensers along the aisles.
 The interior or exterior packaging of many products include coupons, so inspect the packaging before you toss them away.
 Company Facebook pages periodically offer coupons and free samples.
 Often times if you sign up for free sample offers they come with coupons for the product included.